jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 Follow the certbot instructions.
 This will create a cert and also change your config to redirect all traffic to https.

 If you are unable to get a cert, most of the time there is something wrong with your firewall or DNS settings.
 From the outside, cloud.yourdomain.com should point to the IP of your nextcloud host.
-For IPv6 you need a firewall rule to allow traffic on port 80 to your nextcloud host.
-For IPv4, you need to NAT incoming Port 80 traffic to your nextcloud host.
+For IPv6 you need a firewall rule to allow traffic on port 80 to your nextcloud IPv6.
-I can recommend you dnschecker.org, since you can input your domain name and the port 80 there.
-Port should be open.
+For IPv4, you need to NAT incoming port 80 traffic to your nextcloud IPv4.
+You can use webpages to check if your ports are open.
+Like [DNSchecker.org](https://dnschecker.org/port-scanner.php).

 To test if the automatic removal is working run
 ```bash